jbee/jbee.github.io/lex/index.md

 * parsing
 * terminals

+{% include links.html %}

-A way to define patterns for terminals in an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+Linear expressions are a way to define patterns for terminals in an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Here *terminal* is understood as any sequence of characters that is one atomic thing.
 A leaf in a parse tree.